jeffknupp/blog/in_progress/open_source.md

 managing Open Source projects.
 GitHub is the site potential users and contributors are most likely to be registered at and most likely to be familiar with the workflow.

+#### Create a `README.md` File

+The project description for repos on GitHub is taken from a file in the root directory of the project: `README.md`.
+This file should contain the following pieces of information:

+* A description of your project
+* Links to the project's ReadTheDocs page
+* A TravisCI button showing the state of the build
+* A "quickstart" version of installing and using your project
+* A list of non-Python dependencies (if any) and how to install them

+It may sound silly, but this is an important file.
+It's quite likely to be the first thing both prospective users *and* contributors read about your project.
+Take some time to write a clear description and make use of GFM (GitHubFlavoredMarkdown) to make it look somewhat attractive.
+You can actually create/edit this file right on GitHub with a live-preview editor if you're not comfortable writing documents in raw Markdown.

+We haven't yet covered the second and third items in the list yet (ReadTheDocs and TravisCI).
+You'll find these discussed below.

 #### A Sensible Git Workflow With Git-Flow